dsc-courses/dsc10-2025-su/syllabus.md

 If you'd like to request a regrade on any assignment, you must do so within one week of the assignment being graded.
-If you think there is a problem with the autograder, please fill out the [Autograder Regrade Request Form](https://forms.gle/5LMq7GEneFTWXzHL9).
+If you think there is a problem with the autograder, please email Nishant.
 If you think there is a problem with how your written question was graded, submit a regrade request through Gradescope.

 ### Letter Grades and Incompletes